profesorfalken/jProcesses/README.md

 @jkuharev: for his help to make jProcess work on Mac

 @Gobliins: for fixing executeCommand hang with lots of process using ProcessBuilder

+@janhoy: for his contribution that fix long date parsing with locales different from english (Norwegian in his case)